easysoa/EasySOA-Incubation/easysoa-samples/easysoa-samples-axxx/axxx-dps-apv/README.md

  sets status to "approved", saves, OPT and redirects to approved tdr details page.
  * OPT also require tdr user information to be provided
 * TODO implement CreerPrecompteService on top of TdrService, with "created" status
+ * TODO map PrecomptePartenaire to Tdr
 * TODO in "tdrs" page, list Tdr with "approved" status (copy or reuse previous ones)
  * TODO for each allow to delete them, allow to go to details page with "sauver" button & validated fields
  * TODO for each list item & in details page, "projets" link to "projets" page listing the tdr's projets & "nouveau projet" button linking to empty projet details page
-* TODO in "projets" page, list Projet (typeLieu, periode, dept, status), only of current tdr if any
+* TODO in "projets" page, list Projet (typeLieu, periode, departement, status), only of current tdr if any
  * TODO for each allow to delete them, allow to go to details page with "sauver" button & validated fields.
  Clicking on "sauver" computes computed fields () and saves the projet.
- * TODO also there, enable "approuver" button only if : tdb fields filled (save for computed fields) & valid (benefs > 0, montant > 0).
+ * TODO also there, enable "approuver" button only if : Benefs fields filled (save for computed fields) & valid (benefs > 0, montant > 0).
 Clicking on it does a "sauver", then sets status to "approved", saves projet, calls TdrService.updateTdb(), and redirects to (tdr's) "projets" page.
+  * OPT list & display details of Benef, compute Benefs fields from them
+  * LATER manage accounting fields (BenefFinancement) in Benef
 * TODO in TdrService :
  * computeTdb() recomputes its tdr's impacted computed fields (by queries on all approved projets), saves tdr, then calls TdrService.publish()
  * which calls (in Java) ContactSvc.Client once, and ContactSvc.Information_APV once per public (Information_APV.Bilan_Libelle) : enfants, jeunes, adultesisoles, seniors
+ * for this, generate pivotal/ContactSvc.wsdl to Java, inject it in Spring, OPT write mock & test
  * LATER display approved Projets in readonly & list them separately

-OBSOLETE
-* TODO Projet Vacances :
- * fill "goal" fields
- * fill beneficiary aggregated fields
- * OPT add beneficiaries
- * OPT with accounting
- * OPT fill post holiday fields
-* TODO Projet Vacances indicators update : on each click on "save",
- * update accounting for each benef & globally,
- * AS LESS AS POSSIBLE (prefer ex. computing read-only "Autres" field from other accounting fields) fill "errorMessages" field
- * set "approvable" state if OK (nbBenefs > 0, balanced accounting, goals provided...)
-* TODO Projet Vacances publication process : when clicking on "publish" (only if "approvable"),

 * TODO UI : prettify, more AXXX-y (see www.axxx.fr)

-TODO pouvoir se débarasser de tout s'il le faut : bilan comptable, voire benefs...
-TODO Benef
-TODO store bilan in other POJOs in same table
-TODO Q only through queries or stored also ??

 ### About